Explore all blogs

 Disruptions in payment during the pandemic have become a big problem for many transport companies.
 Issues surrounding the blocking or delay of payment can have far-reaching consequences for all participants in the supply chain.
 Consider transport companies that need funds to pay drivers and maintain a fleet.

 A recent trend shows a 67% increase in payment terms and only a 1% reduction of payment terms.
 In a crisis, the issue of financial distribution and payment planning comes to the forefront.
 Therefore, in such circumstances, the choice of electronic document management is the right decision, not only because it minimizes personal contacts during a pandemic, but it also alleviates the fear of the virus's second wave.
-In conditions when borders are closing all around the world, using Lumin PDF guarantees the continuity of the company's work processes.
+In conditions when borders are closing all around the world, using Lumin PDF Editor guarantees the continuity of the company's work processes.

 Electronic document management is the exchange of documents between companies using specialized software, like managing PDF documents.
 Such documents are legally binding and are equivalent to the originals.